 - New Candidate Tab on Officers Online - Training (Video) for Financial Secretaries and Grand Knights

-- Supreme webinar on April 8th "Supreme Online Exemplification" on demand: Webinar Playback
+- Supreme webinar on April 8th "Supreme Online Exemplification" on-demand: Webinar Playback

 - Presentation Slides Supreme Online Exemplification 4/8/20 (PDF)

-- Online exemplifications for new members or those moving from 1st or 2nd degree to the 3rd are being conducted statewide every Tuesday and Friday at 7:00 PM in May and June.
-Registration can be completed at this web page.
+- Online exemplifications for new members or those moving from 1st or 2nd degree to the 3rd are being conducted statewide every Tuesday and Friday at 7:00 PM in June.
+Registration can be completed on this web page.
 Sponsors and observers may also register on the same web page.
 After an exempt, your council must submit a Form 100, either through firstname.lastname@example.org or the new online Form 100, for every candidate that is exemplified.
-The Form 450, report of degree exemplification, will be submitted by the host of the exempt either the Supreme or State Council.
+Form 450, report of degree exemplification, will be submitted by the host of the exempt either the Supreme or State Council.
 The form 100 is still the responsibility of the individual council.

 - The membership goal for councils has been revised to 60% of the former goal, rounded to the nearest whole number.